bdaire/bdaire.github.io/SEC_graph.md

     Your browser does not support the video tag.
   </video>
   <figcaption>
-    Graphical construction of the SEC converter using the class EF inverter design chart
+    Graphical construction of the S𝔼C converter using the class EF inverter design chart
   </figcaption>
 </figure>